Transposing Data with INDEX / MATCH combo what’s this all about?

-So carrying on with my little scenario here, the Accountant storms across to your desk and says “What are you doing, this isn’t a report – give me a FY report with Jul 17 to Jun 18 month and sales across the page and do it smartly!”
+So carrying on with my little scenario here, the Accountant storms across to your desk and says “What are you doing, this isn’t a report – give me a FY report with Jul 17 to Jun 18 month and sales across the page so someone in the real world can read it, now get to it!”

 Digressing because it’s relevant to below – have I told you I love the INDEX function?
 It is a non volatile formula meaning its light on performance usage but it’s so powerful.
 I urge any budding Excel Power User to learn to use INDEX and its natural buddy MATCH so it’s second nature because it gives you great power over your spreadsheeting.
 See my earlier posts on this topic Why I like INDEX + MATCH and INDEX, Whats the Big Deal?
 You can pluck any number from anywhere on the grid to anywhere you want with INDEX / MATCH.
 Think of INDEX as your never tiring, always faithful golden retriever who goes bounding off to get whatever you point at and get it for you all day long, without tiring.
 I know people like VLOOKUP to do some of what I am talking about but INDEX + MATCH is more versatile and reliable and it’s easy to learn.
 I hardly ever use VLOOKUP now unless its for clients who prefer it because they know which is fair enough too.

-So again back to my scenario, yes you could copy, then paste special, transpose values only.
-But hey I am a data analyst and anything I do that I probably have to do again, I am going to automate.
-Automate or die should be your mantra.
+So back to my scenario, yes you could copy, then paste special, transpose values only.
+Yes I could use Power Query that’s true and probably will as my long term solution.
+But hey I am a data analyst and anything I do even quick fixes, I am going to automate in case I have to do it again.
+Automate or die should be one of your mantras.

 =INDEX($B$4:$C$24,MATCH(G4,$B$4:$B$24,0),2) and it uses the date in G4 in the MATCH function within the vector $B$4:$B$24